How to Make Homemade All-Purpose Cleaner Without Using Vinegar

 If you don’t like using rubbing alcohol as a disinfectant, you can substitute vodka.
 Since you won’t be drinking this vodka, feel free to save some money by purchasing the cheapest brand you can find.

 On the other hand, if you don’t mind cleaning with rubbing alcohol but the odor bothers you, simply add some essential oils to cut down on the smell.
 However, it’s important to keep in mind that citrus-based oils (like lemon and orange) can damage granite and other natural stones.
-A combination I like to use is 6 drops of lavender essential oil and 6 drops of tea tree oil, which is also known for its disinfecting qualities.

 If you decide to use essential oils in your homemade all-purpose cleaner, make sure you use a glass spray bottle to store your mixture.
 This is because essential oils can wear down plastic.